Writing is an Art

 - Create interesting conflicts that pack an emotional wallop.
 Conflicts that clearly examine human foibles.

 - Have enough twists and turns to keep your readers on full alert.
-This will keep your audience engaged through out the novel.
+This will keep your audience engaged throughout your novel.

 - Have a vivid ending that will arouse and maybe even disturb your readers.